jcpowermac/hanlon-wiki/slice-image.md

     Command syntax: image add [esxi|os|mk] (PATH TO ISO)

-    Currently images are availalbe at:https://github.com/lynxbat/Razor/downloads
+    Currently images are available at:https://github.com/lynxbat/Razor/downloads

     To add a new microkernel, download the image and install it:

-Razor will detect the MK version and build time automatically.
-If multiple microkernels are loaded, razor will automatically use the latest MK kernel avaliable.
+Razor will automatically detect the MK version and build time.
+If multiple microkernels are loaded, Razor will automatically use the latest MK kernel avaliable.

     $ razor image add mk ../rz_mk_dev-image.0.7.2.iso